Fri., May 3, 2019

 Emily Birsan is a critically acclaimed recitalist and well known for her prominent interpretations of concert and operatic repertoire.
 Ms. Birsan was last in Madison performing the role of Juliette in Madison Opera’s 2016 production of Gounod’s Romeo and Juliette.
 She has also performed with the BBC Symphony in London, the Chicago Philharmonic, the Lyric Opera of Chicago, in the Edinburgh International Festival, and at Carnegie Hall performing her debut with Mozart’s Mass in C minor.

-Praised for her “lively, incisive soprano” by the New York Times, Soprano Emily Pogorelc currently attends the prestigious Curtis Institute of Music.
-A native of Milwaukee, Wisconsin, Emily Pogorelc has performed with the Opera Philadelphia, Glimmerglass Opera Festival, Curtis Opera Theatre, and Florentine Opera.
+Praised for her “lively, incisive soprano” by the New York Times, Soprano Emily Pogorelc recently graduated from the prestigious Curtis Institute of Music.
+A native of Milwaukee, Ms. Pogorelc is currently an ensemble member of The Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago.
+She has also performed with the Opera Philadelphia, Glimmerglass Opera Festival, Curtis Opera Theatre, and Florentine Opera.
 Emily has won first place in numerous competitions, and she was featured on National Public Radio’s, From the Top.

 Milena Kitic, a renowned mezzo-soprano, has performed numerous roles with opera companies around the world in the last three decades.
 Perhaps best known for her performance as the title role in Carmen, Kitic has played Carmen in major performance venues across the United States and Europe with Belgrade, Serbia Opera (former Yugoslavia), Essen Opera in Germany, Washington, D.C.
 Opera, Baltimore Opera, Los Angeles Opera, Opera Pacific, and Metropolitan Opera.
 Ms. Kitic has received numerous accolades for her performances, including the German Music Critic’s Award for “Performers of the Season” in 1998 and the Opera Pacific Guild’s “Diva of the Year” in 2005.
 The International Jeunesses Musicales Competition in Belgrade, Serbia, has established a special prize for “the best young mezzo-soprano” in Kitic’s name.